CTSJavaTraining/JulyTraining2016/docs/case-study-online-library.md

 * _Jenkins, GIT, Sonar integration with code quality report._
 * _Circuit Breaker and fallbacks._
 * _No issues present in the code (As per Findbug report)._
-* _Code coverage is more than 80%._
+* _Code coverage will be more than 80%._
-* _Item entity is auditable (e.g. creted by created date/time, last updated by , last updated date/time will be captured for auditing purpose)._
+* _Item entity will be auditable (e.g. created by, created date/time, last updated by, last updated date/time will be captured for auditing purpose)._
+* _Use of lambda functions in business logic and validations._
+* _Use of multithreading, paralallism, fork-join & Future wherever applicable._

 ## OUT OF SCOPE